Copyright © 2016

 Thomas watched the two privates walk away.
 He then heard the amused voice of Cruikshank.

 "It would appear young Thomas, you have more skills than just on the field of battle.
 I must say you handled that like a professional.
 It would not surprise me to know the Quartermaster would be happy to let you have the extra tent.
 If what General Wellesley has been saying, you may well need the extra very soon."

 As Mister Cruikshank finished, Carmelo appeared with the folding table and stool and two glasses with the half full bottle of brandy which he placed on the table once it was open.

 Thomas indicated that Mister Cruikshank should take the stool while he rolled one of the logs over that were used as extra seating.
 With the two glasses now filled with brandy, both of them toasted the King and then took a sip.
 Before a word could be exchanged, a familiar voice filled the late afternoon air.

-"Well now Mister Sharpe, did I not tell ye that if there was good food around that Percy would find it.
+"Well now Mister Grey, did I not tell ye that if there was good food around that Percy would find it.
 And did I not tell ye that if his nibs was going to be feeding on fine plump pheasant then we would find same at Sergeant Thomas Marking's tent?"